NixOS/nix.dev/source/tutorials/module-system/module-system.md

 By transforming the argument to `lib.types.submodule` into a function, you can access arguments within it.

-One special argument available to submodules is the `name` argument, which when used in `attrsOf`, gives you the name of the attribute the submodule is defined under.
+One special argument automatically available to submodules is `name`, which when used in `attrsOf`, gives you the name of the attribute the submodule is defined under:

-You can use this function argument to retrieve the `name` attribute for use elsewhere:

 ```diff
 # marker.nix